Learn more about our techniques

 Mild Techniques

 MILD technique is a FDA approved procedure for treatment of spinal canal stenosis.
 What is spinal canal stenosis?
-Spinal canal stenosis may occur due to age-related factors that lead to thickening of the internal ligaments lining the spinal canal, or due to a herniated disc or adhesions following herniated disc surgery.
+Spinal canal stenosis may occur due to age-related factors that lead to thickness of the internal ligaments lining the spinal canal, or due to a herniated disc or adhesions following herniated disc surgery.

 Endoscopic Discectomy